EuroPython/website/data/pages-content/where.md

 140 00 Prague 4, Czechia<br/>
 </address>

-### Come to the Conference
+### Get to the Conference

 You can find detailed information on how to get to the conference centre [via the venue's website](https://www.praguecc.cz/en/how-to-get-here) or with their
 [convenient orientation guide (PDF)](https://www.praguecc.cz/users_data/files/ORIENTATION_PLANS_orientacni_pla.pdf).

-* **By plane**: [Prague's Václav Havel Airport (PRG)](https://www.prg.aero/en) is well connected to the conference venue via the public transport system.

-* **By train**: please refer to the [Czech Railways (České dráhy)](https://www.cd.cz/en/) website for timetables, bookings and ticket prices.

 * **By public transport**: plan your route and check the fares using the [Prague Public Transport website](https://www.dpp.cz/en)

+* **Planes**: [Prague's Václav Havel Airport (PRG)](https://www.prg.aero/en) is well connected to the conference venue via the public transport system.

+* **Trains**: please refer to the [Czech Railways (České dráhy)](https://www.cd.cz/en/) website for timetables, bookings and ticket prices.

-* **By car**: set your SatNav to GPS coordinates: 50.062112,14.428886.
+* **& Automobiles**: set your SatNav to GPS coordinates: 50.062112,14.428886.
 The Prague Congress Centre is adjacent to the North South Prague City Expressway – just follow the road signs for Prague Congress Centre.
 The venue has an underground car park and there is additional parking, above ground, to the south of the venue.

 ## Sprints Venue - TBC